jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/SQL/Basics/Kardinalitet.md

 tags: #Programmering #SQL

-## Definition
+> [!tldr] Definition
----
-In data modelling terms, cardinality is how one table relates to another.
+> In data modelling terms, cardinality is how one table relates to another.

 - 1-1 (one row in table A relates to one row in tableB)
 - 1-Many (one row in table A relates to many rows in tableB)